 3.5.1.
-Efficient linear algebra algorithms
+Communication avoiding algorithms for numerical linear algebra

 Since 2007, we work on a novel approach to dense and sparse linear algebra algorithms, which aims at minimizing the communication, in terms of both its volume and a number of transferred messages.
 This research is motivated by technological trends showing an increasing communication cost.
 Its main goal is to reformulate and redesign linear algebra algorithms so that they are optimal in an amount of the communication they perform, while retaining the numerical stability.
 The work here involves both theoretical investigation and practical coding on diverse computational platforms.
-We refer to the new algorithms as communication avoiding algorithms.
-In our team we have developed communication avoiding algorithms for dense LU and QR factorizations and rank revealing QR factorizations.
+We refer to the new algorithms as communication avoiding algorithms [18] [8].
+In our team we focus on communication avoiding algorithms for dense direct methods as well as sparse iterative methods.

 The theoretical investigation focuses on identifying lower bounds on communication for different operations in linear algebra, where communication refers to data movement between processors in the parallel case, and to data movement between different levels of memory hierarchy in the sequential case.
 The lower bounds are used to study the existing algorithms, understand their communication bottlenecks, and design new algorithms that attain them.
-The results obtained to date concern the LU, QR and rank revealing QR factorizations of dense matrices.